 On day four we ran to Cadequés, a jewel of a seaside town nestled deep within the stark, rocky landscape of Cap de Creus Parc Naturel.
 This artists’ community has long attracted creatives and visionary types from around the world, and today, thanks to its seclusion, Cadequés remains a culturally and architecturally diverse blend of cultures and time periods.

-That afternoon, a member of our group, Heather Lee of Boulder, Colorado, who is leading this September’s Costa Brava retreat and specializes in coaching women through midlife transitions, led us through a wellness workshop.
+That afternoon, a member of our group, Heather Lee of Boulder, Colorado, who is leading this spring’s Spain Trail Running + Wellness retreat and specializes in coaching women through midlife transitions, led us through a wellness workshop.

 “Times of transition are so uncomfortable and disruptive because change leads to a loss of control,” says Heather.
 “Your perception of a situation creates an internal dialogue, or story, you tell yourself, which usually repeats over and over in your mind day after day.”